TOAST-DOCS/Network-Flow-Log/en/overview.md

 * The Flow Log service examines the headers of all packets going to and from a network interface (currently only the instance's network interface is available).

-* However, headers are inspected and statistics are provided only if the L2 type is Ethernet, L3 type is IPv4, and L4 type is TCP/UDP/ICMP.
+* However, headers are inspected and statistics are provided only if the L2 type is Ethernet, the L3 type is IPv4, and the L4 type is TCP/UDP/ICMP.
 Inspected packets are aggregated based on 5-tuples.
 * Currently, the Flow Log service utilizes **Object Storage** as its storage.
 At each collection interval you set, a file is created in Object Storage (OBS), which you can download to see the actual statistics.

 * You can check the statistics to see if **Security Groups** are set up correctly, detect external intrusion attempts, and more.